hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/intro/details/dev-environment.md

 * **artifacts/repository-configuration.yaml** is the config file for artifact resolution and installation.
 [More details...](#configuration)

 * **commands** contains individual jinni alias macros.
-Each is contained in a yaml file and is a list of jinni commands.
+Each is contained in a YAML file and is a list of jinni commands.
 Within a dev-env those aliases are always found.

 * **dev-environment.yaml** is a marker to indicate a dev-env